-A welcome tent, accessible toilets and shower, communal campfire space and friendly helpful faces can be found here, and our crew will do their best to facilitate everyone’s access to entertainment and services.
+A welcome tent, accessible toilets and shower, communal campfire space (conditions permitting) and friendly helpful faces can be found here.
+We hope to have a wonderful, wheelchair accessible sauna too!

 All bookings must be completed by June 30th: as a small festival with no outside funding, we have limited space and resources.
-If you let us know what you need before June 30th, we will do our best to work out how to provide it; if you don’t let us know by this date, I’m afraid we cannot guarantee we’ll have the resources to meet your needs.
+If you let us know what you need before June 30th, we will do our best to work out how to provide it; if you don’t let us know by this date, we’re sorry we cannot guarantee we’ll have the resources to meet your needs.

 Two music venues, the Speakers’ Forum, Raconteurs’ Delight stage, market stalls, bars, information tent, medical tent, welfare assistance and a number of food stalls and workshops are on or very close to this track.

 Be aware that for safety reasons we can only charge appliances that have a current PAT (electrical safety) certificate.

 Please arrive with your chair fully charged and be prepared to do some charging during daylight hours, as our off grid solar power providers struggle to charge batteries from flat, and can’t charge everyone overnight every night.
 If you have a spare battery, please arrive with that fully charged too!